linode/manager/docs/development-guide/04-component-library.md

 import ConfirmationDialog from 'src/components/ConfirmationDialog';
 ```

-then you can use the `name` feild on the `Story` tags to display the different types of Dialogs.
-For example within the `Dialog.stories.mdx` file there are multiple `Story` tags:
+Use the `name` field on the `Story` tags to display the different types of Dialogs.
+For example, within the `Dialog.stories.mdx` file there are multiple `Story` tags:

 ```ts
 <Story